Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPlay speakers you can buy in 2021.

 Read the full review: Naim Mu-so Qb 2nd Generation

 The Addon C10 sounds big and bold, but is equally able to capture the subtler, more nuanced tracks as it is firing out big bassy numbers.
-Every inch the Award winner and an ideal iPhone companion.

 Read the full review: Audio Pro Addon C10